loader image

 Arthur Ransome dedicated his 1936 book Pigeon Post ‘To Oscar Gnosspelius, in which the character Squashy Hat was based upon him.
 The children of his sister-in-law Dora Altounyan were the inspiration for Ransome’s Swallows.

-Engagement to Barbara (Ransome proposed to both Dora and Barbara) was announced in Flight magazine of 18 June 1925 and they married on 15 September 1925 at Hawkshead, when Parker was best man, He then resided at his in-laws’ home of Lanehead, Coniston.
-He is buried at Coniston cemetery.
+Engagement to Barbara (Ransome proposed to both Dora and Barbara) was announced in Flight magazine of 18 June 1925 and they married on 15 September 1925 at Hawkshead, when Parker was best man, Gnosspelius then resided at his in-laws’ home of Lanehead, Coniston.
+He is buried alongside his wife at Coniston cemetery.
+Their niece Mavis “Titty” Altounyan is also buried at the cemetery, as is Donald Campbell.

 Wings Over Windermere